 CNU offers residential living accommodations with amenities that simply are not found at comparable public universities.
 With a three year residency requirement, our residence halls provide a progressive living experience.
-Most first year students are assigned in double or triple bedrooms within their learning community.
-The majority of second year students reside in suite style rooms with shared bath and living room space.
+Most first year students are assigned in 2- or 3-person bedrooms with a shared bathroom.
+The majority of second year students reside in suite style rooms with 2-person bedrooms and shared bath and living room space.
 Many third and fourth year residents enjoy private rooms within two to four person apartments.
 All halls have extended basic cable service; WiFi Internet access; individually controlled air conditioning; wall-to-wall carpeting; micro fridge units; laundry facilities; and vending machines.

 Within the halls, there are resident assistants assigned to specific groups of rooms.
 These trained student leaders handle the day-to-day concerns of residential students.
 They set the tone for the social environment of the residence halls and the community of honor that guides our campus.
+Our student staff serve as a resource helping to facilitate conversations and communication among roommates and empower students to find solutions to challenges they face.
+They also connect students to the myriad university resources available on campus.
 The University employs full-time professional staff to serve as hall directors or area coordinators within the residence hall system.
-These staff help to implement our residential curriculum which has five stated goals for residents: gain understanding of self and others; build positive relationships with others; make connections at the university and within the community; take responsibility for actions and their effect; move towards independence.
+These staff help to implement our residential curriculum which has five stated goals for residents: gain understanding of self and others; build positive relationships with others; make connections at the University and within the community; take ownership of their experience and their actions; move toward independence.
+The Residence Life staff focus on creating an intentional educational experience outside of the classroom environment.

 Security is one of the primary concerns for our resident assistants and professional staff in the hall; it is considered a shared responsibility with the residents.
-Exterior points of entry are monitored, and electronic locks are featured on interior doors and entry ways.
+Exterior points of entry are monitored, and electronic locks are featured on interior doors and entryways.
 On the main campus, an information desk in the lobby of each residence hall is staffed 24 hours a day.
 Residents must register non-CNU community members as guests at all times.
-University police work closely with Residence Life staff and residents to create a safe living environment; services include on-call emergency access to professional staff and counselors as well as community programming.
-Other safety measures include fire and smoke monitoring systems, fire suppression systems, and the Alertus emergency notification system in all residence halls.
+University police work closely with Residence Life staff and residents to create a safe living environment.
+Services include on-call emergency access to professional staff and counselors as well as community programming.
+Other safety measures include fire and smoke monitoring systems, fire suppression systems, and the Alertus emergency notification system.
 UNIVERSITY HOUSING Christopher Newport Hall 300 (757) 594-7756 Fax (757) 594-7519 housingadmin@cnu.edu